-- When purchasing appliances – Many credit cards will double the manufacturer’s warranty on products purchased with the card, giving you extra peace of mind when you’re making a large purchase.
+- Purchasing appliances – Many credit cards will double the manufacturer’s warranty on products purchased with the card, giving you extra peace of mind when you’re making a large purchase.
 Debit cards certainly won’t do this!

 Debit cards are full of hidden dangers for your wallet.

 We know giving up debit completely is not for everyone.
 Maybe you’re saying right now that it would be next to impossible for you to stop using this kind of plastic.
 In that case, you should at least take one additional step to protect yourself.

 Open a second account and tie your debit card to that account.
-Then fund the second account only with money that’s used for debit card activity.
-That way, your principal checking account won’t be at risk in the event your card or card number falls into the wrong hands.
+Then fund the second account only with money that you plan to use for debit card activity.
+That way, your principal checking account won’t be at risk even if your debit card or card number falls into the wrong hands.